 Jeff Nippard provides insight on the research behind metabolic rate

 When it comes to your metabolism, this plays a large role in your fitness goals.
 A faster metabolism helps people lose weight more rapidly, while a slower one helps keep the pounds on.
-Well known strength coach and internet personality, Jeff Nippard, uploaded a video to YouTube on June 11, 2023 that dives into the science behind human metabolism.
-He explains what actually works and what doesn’t when it comes to boosting your metabolism.
+Well known strength coach and internet personality, Jeff Nippard, has a video that dives into the science behind human metabolism.
+In this post, Nippard explains what actually works and what doesn’t when it comes to boosting your metabolism scientifically.

 If you have made an attempt to lose weight or drop body fat in the past but not had the results you desired, then perhaps utilizing one or more of these strategies just might be what you need to start getting that progress and shedding that unwanted body weight.